Marketing and Content: The Critical Importance of Consistent Writing Standards

 • A study by McKinsey & Company of 27,000 American consumers found that a consistent customer experience across the entire customer journey increases customer satisfaction, builds trust, and boosts loyalty.
 In a related article, the authors noted: “It may not seem sexy, but consistency is the secret ingredient to making customers happy.”

-So while content consistency may seem like a nice-to-have, the reality is that it’s essential for creating the kinds of positive customer experiences that companies need to foster to maximize their success.
+So while content consistency may seem like a nice-to-have, in reality, it’s essential for creating the kinds of positive customer experiences that companies need to foster to maximize their success.

-Okay, but here’s the thing: Most companies’ content isn’t very consistent.
-We know first-hand because we’ve done the research that proves it.
+Unfortunately, most companies’ content isn’t very consistent.
+And that’s because we’ve done the research to prove it.

 Acrolinx’s marketing research on content consistency